Anna Broomall: Career in medicine

 From 1874 to 1883, Broomall was chief resident physician of the Woman's Hospital and taught concurrently at the Woman's Medical College, having been appointed an instructor of obstetrics in 1875.
 She became a full professor and chair of obstetrics after her mentor, Dr. Emeline Horton Cleveland, died in 1879.
 After leaving her full-time duties at the Woman's Hospital in 1883, Broomall established a private practice at her home on Walnut Street and worked as a gynecologist for the Friends Hospital in Frankford, Philadelphia.
-In 1890, she traveled to China and India to deliver lectures, inspect medical facilities, and visit former students on medical missionary duty.
+In 1890, she traveled to China and India to deliver lectures, inspect medical facilities, and visit former students who were serving medical missions.
 A beloved teacher, she continued to teach obstetrics and chair the Woman's Medical College obstetrics department until she retired from practice in 1904.
 She caused a stir in the spring of 1892, when she arranged mock trials of a hypothetical infanticide case, requiring students to practice presenting medical evidence to juries.

 In her thirty years as a physician and professor, Broomall implemented rigorous European-style standards for nurses' training and patient care.
-She insisted on highly antiseptic clinical environments and utilized and improved on state-of-the-art surgical procedures such as episiotomies, cesarean sections, and symphysiotomies.
+She implemented highly antiseptic clinical environments and utilized and improved on state-of-the-art surgical procedures such as episiotomies, cesarean sections, and symphysiotomies.
 Her efforts reduced mortality rates to less than one-tenth of one percent of the two thousand expectant mothers whom she treated.
 In January 1888, she established the first outpatient maternal health and prenatal care clinic in the United States.
 Part of the Woman's Hospital of Philadelphia and nicknamed South Pole, the clinic was largely staffed by medical students who cared for the predominantly working-class and Eastern and Southern European immigrants living in South Philadelphia.
-Her outpatient clinic evolved into a fully fledged maternity hospital, with nearly six thousand deliveries by 1911.
+Her outpatient clinic evolved into a fully fledged maternity hospital, which performed nearly six thousand deliveries by 1911.
 After Bloomall's retirement, Dr. Alice Weld Tallant ran the clinic and chaired the obstetrics department.

-Broomall was proposed for membership in 1878 and finally admitted to the Philadelphia Obstetrical Society in 1892.
-Her admittance came only after male doctors repeatedly vetoed her membership despite permitting a male colleague to read one of her papers at a society meeting and publishing in the society's journal, Transactions.
+Broomall was proposed for membership in 1878 and admitted to the Philadelphia Obstetrical Society in 1892.
+Previously, male doctors had repeatedly vetoed her membership, despite permitting a male colleague to read one of her papers at a society meeting and publishing in the society's journal, Transactions.
 She also published in The American Journal of Obstetrics and Diseases of Women and Children.
 Her students founded the Anna Broomall Society as a social and educational student club, at which medical papers were read.
 The club held its 27th meeting in 1927.